quixio/quix-streams/docs/connectors/sinks/README.md

 Currently, Quix Streams provides these sinks out of the box:

+- [Apache Iceberg Sink](apache-iceberg-sink.md) - a sink to write data in Apache Iceberg format.
 - [CSV Sink](csv-sink.md) - a simple CSV sinks that writes data to a single CSV file.
 - [InfluxDB 3 Sink](influxdb3-sink.md) - a sink to write data to InfluxDB 3.